 All partners commit to incorporate program descriptions and enrollment modalities into their websites by the winter semester of 2012/2013.

 Upon finalization of the online website, the partners agree to create a joint database, as further explained in §13, to monitor applications and the subsequent enrollment process.
 At the conclusion of each semester, the respective institution will prepare and forward copies of all student files and grade reports, including ECTS credits to its counterparts.
 Nominally, these reports will be physically mailed within six weeks after the last examination date.
+Same applies to admission, selection and recognition issues..

-In case of course failure, the initial host institution will communicate the results of the pertinent examination board reviews to the subsequent partner university within two months after the date of the semester’s last examination.
-If the former has granted opportunity for reexamination, the partner university will provide proctored examination surroundings for the failed student to retake exams and digitally return the examination papers to the initial host university within two weeks.
+In case of failure at an examination session, the examining host institution will communicate the results of the pertinent examination board reviews (or similar) to the subsequent partner university within two months ofthe date of the semester’s last examination.
+If the former has granted opportunity for reexamination, the partner university will provide proctored examination surroundings for the resitting student to retake exams and return the examination papers electronically to the examining host university within two weeks.

-Starting with the second semester of each year group, university officials of each admitting university will contact their students in order to facilitate an early search for internships and prudent consideration of possible master thesis topics by the student, as well as the latter’s search for a suitable internship and thesis supervisor.
+Starting with the second semester of each yearly cohort university officials of each partner university will contact their students in order to facilitate an early search for internships and prudent consideration of possible master thesis topics by the student, as well as the latter’s search for a suitable internship and thesis supervisor.

-Starting during the third semester of each year group, university officials will jointly determine a submission deadline for the students’ thesis exposé.
+Starting during the third semester of each yearly cohort, university officials will jointly determine a submission deadline for the students’ thesis exposé.

 Students shall receive a handout with the estimated curriculum of the fourth semester from each partner institution three months prior to conclusion of the third semester.

-The examination boards of the partner institutions shall review each returning student’s academic record and thesis exposé prior to authorization to the internship and thesis.
+The examination boards (or similar) of the partner institutions shall review each returning student’s academic record and thesis exposé prior to authorization to the internship and thesis.

-The partners have to enable communication between internship supervisors in order to facilitate the grading of the internship report.
+The partners shall enable communication between internship supervisors in order to facilitate the grading of the internship report.

-Authority over thesis extensions lies with the program directors.
+Authority over thesis extensions lies with the program directors, in accordance with local institutional regulations.

-After submission of the copies of the master thesis, the institution employing the primary thesis supervisor shall schedule the oral defense in conjunction with the student and university officials of the admitting institution.
+After submission of the copies of the master thesis, the institution employing the primary thesis supervisor shall schedule the oral defense in conjunction with the student and university officials of the examininginstitution.
+Every students will perform an oral defense of both thesis (Trabajo Fin de Master at UGR) in every institution..

 Grade conversion Method (Grading scale)

-1 Professors for every subject will decide whether students with this grade are eligible for M.H
+1 The Escuela Internacional de Posgrado of the UGR with the prior report of the coordinator of the programme will establish whether a Sobresaliente is a MH or not according to the performance of the student

 .